-- · How are these stories similar? - · How does it impact your community or the youth if they do hard labor or work long hours when they are young? - · What is the difference between children working and child labor?
+- · How are these stories similar? - · How does it impact your community or the youth if they do hard labor or work long hours when they are young? - · What is the difference between children doing chores, or helping at home and child labor?